By Laurie Atterbury

 As a compromise, it was decided to create the books at a ratio of 2:1 with any exceptionally large objects appearing on throw out pages.
 This was a way to create a realistic size of book without compromising on the quality and impact of the art inside.

-Accurately measuring each image to scale has been a difficult task involving looking at each image individually rather than running a blanket process.
+Accurately measuring each image to scale involved looking at each image individually rather than running a blanket process.
 This is the level of detail necessary when working on our bespoke books!

 As well as scale, the images had to be cut-out, so as to remove erroneous background data and draw the focus fully to the centre of the print.
-This too was a complex task.
+This too was complex, requiring accuracy and precision .
 I made an attempt to use the Coco Multi Channel filter to drop the backgrounds, this was successful on the images that already had a significant amount of contrast, however on too many images it was catching too much information from the foreground meaning the pictures looked overexposed.
 So again, a slower approach was taken with the central image being manually traced and copied to another layer, taking care not to leave too harsh an edge or lose any small pieces of information.

 Finally, the placement of each image is vital.
 As every object had been photographed from the front and back, these sides must perfectly mirror each other.
 Again, there is no process in Photoshop or Indesign that can automate the intricacies of such a task; it must be done by hand.